kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- Considering `Job` has also implemented the similar feature called `backoffLimit`, this can be confused to end-users how these two fields interacting with each other.
-- If `maxRestartTimes` configured in a recoverable circumstance with a small number, e.g. network shaking with 3 times, the service will stay in a failed state forever after 3 restarts.
-So end-users should be careful when configuring this field.
+- If `maxRestartTimesOnFailure` is configured in a recoverable circumstance with a small number retries.
+E.g. we set the `maxRestartTimesOnFailure=3`, and the network shakes with 4 times, the service will stuck in a failed state forever after 3 restarts, so end-users should be careful when configuring this field.
+However, this problem also exists in Job's backoffLimit, which is default to 6.

 ## Design Details